Chickpea omelette [whole food, plant-based, oil-free, cholesterol-free, gluten-free, soy-free]

 - Heat up a pan.
 You will need a nonstick pan if you don't want to use any oil.
 Pour the batter in and cover.
 You can also make two smaller omelets, depending on the size of your pan.

-- Cook for 3-5 minutes on low heat.
+- Cook covered for 5-8 minutes on low heat.
 When the top gets dry, flip it around and cook on the other side for another 3-5 minutes, depending on the thickness.

 - Flip it with a wet plate.
 The easiest way to flip it is to put a wet plate over your pan and turn it upside down.
 Because the plate is wet you can just slide it back in.